azhawkes/chronic/README.md

 [CachingTimeSeries](https://github.com/azhawkes/chronic/blob/master/src/java/com/andyhawkes/chronic/CachingTimeSeries.java) -
 Wraps (decorates) another time series with a cached version, keeping a specified number of milliseconds mutable (uncached) at the end to accept new data.
-Note: this *should* reclaim memory from the underlying time series, but it doesn't do that yet.
+If the underlying time series supports it, it will purge values earlier than the mutable window to save memory.